 Single storey extension designs: decide the footprint

 While usually determined by the space required within the property, the footprint of a single storey extension is defined by factors such as the proximity to neighbouring boundaries, the position of existing windows, and its orientation towards light, views and garden area.

 Planning constraints will also be a factor, although many smaller extensions will fall within the criteria for permitted development, and so will not need a planning application.
 It is essential at this stage to consider the roof design – in particular, the height of the ridge and the impact on existing first-floor windows.

-Choosing the exterior finish
+Single storey extension designs: the exterior finish

 Choosing the materials that will be visible from the garden looking back at the house is as important as getting the interior finishes right.
 You have two basic choices here: match them as closely as possible to the original building's materials or go for a contrast.